thijssnelleman/CostOfReproducibility/AAAI/2022/reviews/Event-Aware Multimodal Mobility Nowcasting.md

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_

-[1]
+[2]

 (3/4)

-The data is included in the implementation documentation, except for one dataset.
-The authors collected this data themselves and provide extensive statistics/details on them as well as an informative description.
+The data is included in the implementation documentation, except for one dataset (COVID-CHI).
+The authors constructed this data themselves.
+Extensive statistics/details on all datasets are provided as well as an informative description.
+However, acquisition of this missing dataset will still be nearly impossible, but comparing against it is accessible.

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_